FishlandicFishy/lexicring/dict/skibidi.md

 (-daɪ)

+Also "skibiddy" and "skibbidy".
-Also "skibid" and "s" (in "s-toilet").
-Both of these are used as algospeak.
+Algospeak includes "skibid" and "s" (in "s-toilet").

 1. [adj, n] Brainrot toilet.